graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 Historically, the Deployment status provided details on available and updated replicas but lacked explicit visibility into Pods that were in the process of shutting down.
 A drawback of this omission was that users and controllers could not easily distinguish between a stable Deployment and one that still had Pods executing cleanup tasks or adhering to long grace periods.

-Kubernetes v1.35 promotes the `terminatingReplicas` field within the Deployment status to Beta.
+Kubernetes v1.35 promotes the `terminatingReplicas` field within the Deployment status to beta.
 This field provides a count of Pods that have a deletion timestamp set but have not yet been removed from the system.
 This feature is a foundational step in a larger initiative to improve how Deployments handle Pod replacement, laying the groundwork for future policies regarding when to create new Pods during a rollout.

 The primary benefit is improved observability for lifecycle management tools and operators.
 By exposing the number of terminating Pods, external systems can now make more informed decisions such as waiting for a complete shutdown before proceeding with subsequent tasks without needing to manually query and filter individual Pod lists.